ASTRONOMY

 Big Bad Black Holes Blow Bigly: Data from the JWST lead to a hypothesis that the formation of super-massive black holes in the earliest giant galaxies shut off the formation of new stars within them.
 The data show that the galactic version of “solar wind” is made up mostly of neutral gas, not detectable before the JWST.
 The neutral gas was the fuel for new star creation; when much of it was blown out of the galaxy, star formation slowed/stopped.
 For a summary of this work, see here; for the abstract of the paper in Nature, see here.

-First: Chandra X-ray Observatory: “NASA's budget for 2025 and projections forward foresee a steep reduction in funding for Chandra.
+Funding woes for the Chandra X-ray Observatory: “NASA's budget for 2025 and projections forward foresee a steep reduction in funding for Chandra.
 This change would also slash support for research projects in X-ray astronomy, especially in the U.S.” While it is true that Chandra’s instruments are showing their age a bit, the satellite has a lot more operational life left; if the present budget cuts hold then Chandra will begin a three-year slowdown/shutdown.
 For more, see: https://skyandtelescope.org/astronomy-news/an-early-end-for-the-chandra-x-ray-observatory.

 [The JWST and M-1: The Crab Nebula in Taurus is a favorite of backyard astronomers.
 It was one of the first supernova remnants discovered and identified as such.
 The Anasazi at Chaco Canyon were so impressed by the 1054 CE supernova that made it that they recorded the event in a petroglyph (still extant but very highly protected!).
 The HST, not long after its deployment, returned a beautiful visible-light photo of it in 2015.
 Now it’s JWST’s turn, and it sent back an infrared image of the Crab that is allowing astronomers to identify different supernova-related elements and learn more about the supernova that created it.
 For more info, see: https://www.jpl.nasa.gov/news/the-crab-nebula-seen-in-new-light-by-nasas-webb.